 Choosing the legal structure for your startup company requires careful evaluation of a number of legal and business considerations.
-The following provides an overview of key aspects to consider when choosing the legal structure of limited liability company (LLC), C-corporation and S-corporation.
+The following provides an overview of key aspects to consider during the business formation of your new company.

 Ownership: First, some basics.
 Corporations are owned by shareholders, while LLCs are owned by members.
 S-corporations are peculiar in their ownership restrictions.
 Firstly, all S-corporation owners must be US citizens or permanent residents.
 Secondly, the maximum number of shareholders in an S-corporation is 100.
 In contrast, C-corporations and LLCs allow ownership by business entities and foreign owners.

 Complexity: Both C-corporations and S-corporations are more complex than LLCs.
 Much more complex.
 The burden of setting up a corporation includes corporate governance activities like establishing a board of directors, filing annual reports, holding shareholder meetings and keeping minutes of meetings.